• Home

 Choose Your Costume Wisely

 Dressing up is one of the highlights of Mickey’s Not So Scary Halloween Party, but Florida’s weather can be unpredictable.
-Choose a costume that’s comfortable, breathable, and won’t weigh you down as you navigate the park.
-And don’t forget to check Disney’s costume guidelines to ensure your outfit is party-approved!
+Choose a costume that’s comfortable, breathable, and easy to move in for a full night of walking.
+Check Disney’s costume guidelines ahead of time too, since there are rules around masks, props, and length that are easy to miss until you’re being turned away at the gate.

 Getting to Mickey’s Not So Scary Halloween Party

-There are a few modes of transportation to use when getting to Magic Kingdom for Mickey’s Not So Scary Halloween Party.
-Because there is no parking directly at the park, if you’re driving, you’ll need to park at the Transportation and Ticket Center and then take the Monorail or Ferry to get there.
+There are a few ways to reach Magic Kingdom for Mickey’s Not So Scary Halloween Party and the one you choose affects how much buffer time you need to build in.
+Because there is no parking directly at Magic Kingdom, if you’re driving, you’ll need to park at the Transportation and Ticket Center and then take the Monorail or Ferry to get there.
 There is a fee to park unless you have an Annual Pass or are staying on property.

 If you are staying at a Disney World Resort, then you will have the option to utilize Disney transportation like buses, boats, the Monorail, or Skyliner.
 Make sure to account for some extra time to get to the park.
 You don’t want to waste precious party time, so make sure to plan your transportation method in advance.